Insulation upgrades are easy – and they pay off

 If you have completed a free Home Energy Check and received a qualifying recommendation within the past 24 months, simply ask us for a list of prequalified contractors in your area.
 You may fill out the form in the link below or call us.

 All insulation has an R-value that states how deep it is and how well it insulates.
-The following guide can help you estimate your rebate.

-If your insulation is less than R-12:
+If your insulation is less than or equal to R-19:

 Certain guidelines and restrictions apply: